-Please contact your local sexual trauma recovery center or WKU’s Counseling and Testing Center for more information on how, as a community member, member of an organization, friend or survivor, can “Take Back the Night.”
+Please contact your local sexual trauma recovery center or WKU’s Counseling and Testing Center for more information on how you can “Take Back the Night.”